Santi-I-Guess/PAL-Assembler/README.md

 ## Other quirks
 - every program is required to have a main label and at least one EXIT instruction
 - SPRINT supports newlines and escaped double quotes
+- INPUT supports single ascii characters and integers
+- values are clamped to \[-4096,4096\]
-- there are 2048 addresses allotted to the program simulation
+- there are 3000 addresses allotted to the program's runtime memory
-- the stack occupies the last 512 elements of RAM block, where the address 1536 corresponds to %0 when no elements are on the stack
+- the stack occupies the last 750 elements of RAM block, where the address 2250 corresponds to %0 when no elements are on the stack